gitpod-samples/shift-eks/README.md

 # shift-eks

-Multi-cluster Kubernetes development environment with OpenShift (CRC) and EKS Anywhere.
+Multi-cluster Kubernetes development environment with OpenShift-compatible (OKD) and EKS Anywhere.

 ## Overview

 This DevContainer provides two Kubernetes clusters for development and testing:

-1. **OpenShift** - Full OpenShift 4.x cluster via CodeReady Containers (CRC)
+1. **OKD (OpenShift-compatible)** - Community distribution of OpenShift with 100% API compatibility
 2. **EKS Anywhere** - AWS-curated Kubernetes distribution with Docker provider

 Both clusters start automatically when the DevContainer launches.

+> **Note:** OKD provides full OpenShift API compatibility without requiring nested virtualization (KVM).
+It runs on kind (Kubernetes in Docker) with OpenShift components installed.

 > **Note:** EKS Anywhere is AWS's official on-premises Kubernetes distribution.
 We use the Docker provider for local development, which is free and provides the same EKS Anywhere experience.